 The benefit of virtual meetings is that you can’t be drowned out by a bolshy colleague like you might in person as video conferencing software keeps the volume at an equal level – so long as your settings are sorted!

 Don’t expect your audio to be perfect.
 A lot of laptops are equipped with pretty poor internal microphones, so ensure you’ve checked how your audio sounds ahead of that next important quarterly call.
 Equally, high ceilings or a big empty room can result in echoes, which are far more frustrating to deal with on a video conference than they are in person, and can halt the flow of conversation.
 If you’re really struggling with echoes, then consider a space with better soundproofing – rooms with rugs or carpet are a good noise dampening option.

 Consider using a wired microphone – or wireless headset to ensure your audio is on point and easily heard.
 There are plenty of affordable headsets available online, and if you’re not in the position to invest, then even a pair of AirPods can provide a significant upgrade on dodgy laptop microphones.

 3. Up Your Video Quality

 Always, always, always ensure your camera is working ahead of an important call.
-This is basic video conferencing etiquette.
+This is a basic video conferencing etiquette.
 Hiding behind a profile picture or your initials can leave participants wondering what you’re concealing, and certainly doesn’t build a client’s trust in you.
-Therefore, make sure your settings are sorted and log-in early to double check.
+Therefore, make sure your settings are sorted and log-in early to double-check.

-On Mac, apps like Photo Booth or FaceTime allow you to preview your webcam so you can see what your client will ahead of that all important call.
-This should help you spot anything inappropriate in the background that you may wish to remove and will help to ensure you remain looking professional throughout your calls.
+On Mac, apps like Photo Booth or FaceTime allow you to preview your webcam so you can see what your client will ahead of that all-important call.
+This should help you spot anything inappropriate in the background that you may wish to remove and will help to ensure you remain to look professional throughout your calls.